Tanya Roberts: 1985–2005: A View to a Kill and That '70s Show

+2006–2021: Later ventures

+In 2007, Roberts recorded two television pilots with herself as presenter; Celebrity Tee Time involved Roberts playing golf on courses around the world with various celebrity friends, and Toolin' with Tanya about gardening and DIY.
+Both were filmed and shopped around to television networks; however, neither were picked up.

+Roberts wrote the foreword to the book The Q Guide to Charlie's Angels (2008).

+During the COVID-19 pandemic, she maintained an active social media presence by hosting video chats on Facebook and Zoom.

 Personal life

-Roberts was married to Barry Roberts from 1974 until his death in 2006.
+Roberts was married to Barry Roberts from 1973 until his death in 2006.
 They had no children.
 Roberts lived in Hollywood Hills, California.
 Some time after his death, she became the partner of Lance O'Brien.
-Her sister, Barbara Chase, was married to Timothy Leary.
+Her sister, Barbara Chase, was Timothy Leary's fifth wife.

-Roberts wrote the foreword to the book The Q Guide to Charlie's Angels (2008).
-She was described by her publicist as an animal rights activist.
-During the COVID-19 pandemic, she maintained an active social media presence by hosting video chats on Facebook and Zoom.
+Roberts was described by her publicist as an animal rights activist.

 Death

 While hiking on December 23, 2020, Roberts developed lower abdominal pain and difficulty breathing.
 She returned home to rest.
 Early the next morning, she fell out of bed and found she could not get up.
 She was taken to Cedars-Sinai Hospital, where it was determined she had developed a urinary tract infection that had advanced to sepsis.
 Her body's immune response to the infection resulted in multi-organ failure.
 She had to be placed on a ventilator to help her breathe.
 Her boyfriend, Lance O'Brien, was not allowed to see her due to restrictions imposed by the COVID-19 pandemic.
 Her condition deteriorated, and on January 3, 2021, she was taken off life support.
 O'Brien was finally then allowed to visit her.
-Her death was prematurely reported early on January 4, though she died that evening.
+Roberts's death was announced on January 4, though a few hours prematurely; she died that same evening, at the age of 71.
 In a handwritten will, Roberts left her estate to O'Brien.

-Roberts's death was announced prematurely by her publicist.